Ardem Patapoutian

-Ardem Patapoutian (born 1 October 1967) is a Lebanese-American molecular biologist, neuroscientist, and Nobel Prize laureate of Armenian descent.
+Ardem Patapoutian (آرديم باتابوتيان, Արտեմ Փաթափութեան; born 1 October 1967) is a Lebanese-American molecular biologist, neuroscientist, and Nobel Prize laureate of Armenian descent.
 He is known for his work in characterizing the PIEZO1, PIEZO2, and TRPM8 receptors that detect pressure, menthol, and temperature.
 Patapoutian is a neuroscience professor and Howard Hughes Medical Institute investigator at Scripps Research in La Jolla, California.
 In 2021, he won the Nobel Prize in Physiology or Medicine jointly with David Julius.

 Early life

-Ardem Patapoutian (Արտեմ Փաթափութեան) was born to a Lebanese Armenian family in Beirut, Lebanon.
+Patapoutian was born to a Lebanese Armenian family in Beirut, Lebanon.
 His father, Sarkis Patapoutian (better known by the pen name Sarkis Vahakn), is a poet and an accountant, while his mother, Haiguhi Adjemian, was the principal of an Armenian school in Beirut.
 He has a brother, Ara, and a sister, Houry.
 His grandparents settled in Lebanon from Hadjin after surviving the Armenian Genocide.

 He is childhood friends with journalist and author Vicken Cheterian.
 He attended the Demirdjian and Hovagimian Armenian schools in Beirut.
+The Lebanese Civil War began when Patapoutian was 8 years old, and the conflict led many of his friends and neighbors to flee the country.
+By his freshman year of high school, Patapoutian was one of just five students in his grade.

-He enrolled at the American University of Beirut for a year before emigrating to the United States in 1986.
+Patapoutian enrolled at the American University of Beirut as a pre-med major for a year before he had a personal encounter with militants in the city.
+The militants captured Patapoutian as he was crossing from East to West Beirut and threatened to shoot him in the knee.
+Though they soon released him, Patapoutian called this experience "the final straw."

+In 1986, Patapoutian and his brother immigrated to the United States as refugees.
+Once in the United States, Patapoutian worked odd jobs, such as delivering pizzas and writing horoscopes for an Armenian newspaper, as he established residency in the state of California.

 He received a B.S. degree in cell and developmental biology from the University of California, Los Angeles in 1990 and a PhD degree in biology from the California Institute of Technology in 1996 under direction of Barbara Wold.

 As a postdoctoral fellow, Patapoutian worked with Louis F. Reichardt at the University of California, San Francisco.
-In 2000, he became an assistant professor at the Scripps Research Institute.
+In 2000, he became an assistant professor at Scripps Research (then known as The Scripps Research Institute).
 Between 2000 and 2014, he had an additional research position for the Novartis Research Foundation.
 Since 2014, Patapoutian has been an investigator for the Howard Hughes Medical Institute (HHMI).